Viktor Gyökeres: Goal celebration

 Gyökeres celebrates his goals by crossing both of his hands over his mouth; his former Coventry City teammate Josh Eccles said: "I think the celebration is because of the character in the film [Hannibal Lecter].
 He eats people and Viktor destroys defences."
 According to Swedish newspaper Aftonbladet in November 2023, Gyökeres said: "There were lots of guesses...
 It was this [Hannibal Lecter] and Batman and everything possible, but nobody got it right.
 No one came close.
 Yes, it's a secret.
 I can clarify that, but not today."

 On 18 December 2023, in an interview for Sport TV after a 2–0 league victory at home to rivals Porto, he was questioned about his usual goal celebration and answered: "I thought you'd ask me sooner.
 I've been here for a few months and no one has asked me that question...
 I'll tell you after the season if we win the league... no problem."
-In June 2024, the Portuguese media claimed the goal celebrations were inspired by Bane, a comics character, after Gyökeres has posted on Instagram a phrase attributed to Bane.
+In June 2024, the Portuguese media claimed the goal celebrations were inspired by Bane, a comics character, after Gyökeres had posted on Instagram a phrase attributed to Bane.